bigbluebutton/bbb-install/README.md

 # bbb-install

-To help you set up a BigBlueButton server 2.4 server (or upgrade from an earlier version of 2.3 or 2.4), `bbb-install.sh` is a shell script that automates the installation/upgrade steps  (view the [source](https://github.com/bigbluebutton/bbb-install/blob/master/bbb-install.sh) to see all the details).
-Depending on your server's internet connection, `bbb-install.sh` can fully install and configure BigBlueButton on a server meets the [miminum requirements](https://docs.bigbluebutton.org/2.4/install.html#minimum-server-requirements) for production use in under 30 minutes.
+To help you set up a new BigBlueButton server server (or upgrade from an earlier version of BigBlueButton where applicable), `bbb-install-2.5.sh` is a shell script that automates the installation/upgrade steps  (view the [source](https://github.com/bigbluebutton/bbb-install/blob/master/bbb-install-2.5.sh) to see all the details).
+Depending on your server's internet connection, `bbb-install-2.5.sh` can fully install and configure BigBlueButton on a server that meets the [miminum production use requirements](https://docs.bigbluebutton.org/2.5/install.html#minimum-server-requirements) in under 30 minutes.

-For example, to install the latest build of BigBlueButton 2.4 on a new 64-bit Ubuntu 18.04 server with a public IP address, a hostname (such as `bbb.example.com`) that resolves to the public IP address, and an email address (such as `info@example.com`), log into your new server via SSH and run the following command as root.
+For example, to install the latest build of BigBlueButton 2.5 on a new 64-bit Ubuntu 20.04 server with a public IP address, a hostname (such as `bbb.example.com`) that resolves to the public IP address, and an email address (such as `info@example.com`), log into your new server via SSH and run the following command as root.

 ~~~
-wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -w -a -v bionic-24 -s bbb.example.com -e info@example.com
+wget -qO- https://ubuntu.bigbluebutton.org/bbb-install-2.5.sh | bash -s -- -w -a -v focal-250 -s bbb.example.com -e info@example.com
 ~~~

-This command pulls down the latest version of `bbb-install.sh`, sends it to the Bash shell interpreter, and installs BigBlueButton using the parameters provided:
+This command pulls down the latest version of `bbb-install-2.5.sh`, sends it to the Bash shell interpreter, and installs BigBlueButton using the parameters provided:

   * `-w` installs the uncomplicated firewall (UFW) to restrict access to TCP/IP ports 22, 80, and 443, and UDP ports in range 16384-32768,
   * `-a` installs the API demos (making it easy to do a few quick tests on the server),
-  * `-v bionic-24` installs the latest build of BigBlueButton 2.4.x,
+  * `-v focal-250` installs the latest build of BigBlueButton 2.5.x,
   * `-s` sets the server's hostname to be `bbb.example.com`, and
   * `-e` provides an email address for Let's Encrypt to generate a valid SSL certificate for the host.